HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 jupyter lab --NotebookApp.iopub_data_rate_limit=1.0e10
 ```

-Before executing the notebook's cells, update the experiment's input folder and the output folder in the Parse the parameters evaluation experiments code.
+Open the `parameters_eval_....ibpn` in your browser.
+Before executing the notebook's cells, update the experiment's input folder and the output folder in the `Parse the parameters evaluation experiments` code.
 > Change the output folder to avoid collisions with the graphs of this repository.

 With the folders updated, strat the kernl and run all cells to plot the graphs.
 That`s it, the dataplane parameters evaluation is over.